chromium/chromium/docs/security/severity-guidelines.md

 bugs fall into this category, as they allow script execution in the context of an arbitrary origin ([534923](https://crbug.com/534923)).
-* A bug that allows arbitrary code execution within the confines of the sandbox, such as renderer or GPU process memory corruption ([570427](https://crbug.com/570427), [468936](https://crbug.com/468936)).
+* A bug that allows arbitrary code execution within the confines of the sandbox, such as renderer, network, or GPU process memory corruption ([570427](https://crbug.com/570427), [468936](https://crbug.com/468936)).
 * Complete control over the apparent origin in the omnibox ([76666](https://crbug.com/76666)).